FayCodes/Hackathon-Portfolio/README.md

 Open the index.html file in your browser to view the portfolio.

+clink this link to view the portfolio: https://faycodes.github.io/Hackathon-Portfolio/

 🎯 Next Steps
 Add more projects or sections to further highlight my work.

 Improve the design and make any necessary updates to the layout.

 Add interactivity or animations using JavaScript.